-64 MB (64M) from MySQL Shell 8.0.22 (32 MB in MySQL Shell 8.0.21), and the minimum is 128 KB (128k).
+Sets the approximate number of bytes to be written to each data file when chunking is enabled.
+The unit suffixes k for kilobytes, M for megabytes, and G for gigabytes can be used.
+The default is 64 MB .
 Specifying this option sets chunking to true implicitly.
 The utility aims to chunk the data for each table into files each containing this amount of data before compression is applied.
 The chunk size is an average and is calculated based on table statistics and explain plan estimates.

-(Added in MySQL Shell 8.0.32) Specify a set of fieldand line-handling options for the format of the exported data file.
+Specify a set of field- and line-handling options for the format of the exported data file.
 You can use the selected dialect as a base for further customization, by also specifying one or more of the linesTerminatedBy, fieldsTerminatedBy, fieldsEnclosedBy, fieldsOptionallyEnclosed, and fieldsEscapedBy options to change the settings.